xyproto/algernon/README.md

 Features and limitations
 ------------------------

+* The PostgreSQL support is experimental and work in progress.
+Uses HSTORE.
 * Supports HTTP/2, with or without HTTPS.
 * Also supports regular HTTP.
 * Can use Lua scripts as handlers for HTTP requests.